Bahadireray/TravelsApp/README.md

 # Bahadir-Eray-BootcampFinishProject
+## About Application
+It is an application that makes travel sharing using a service over the Internet.
+You can register new places and transportations in the application.
+You can view the places you want to go from the search screen.

-## Libraries and technologies used
+## ->Libraries and technologies used
 * Navigation component : one activity contains multiple fragments instead of creating multiple activites.
 * Retrofit : HTTP connection with the rest API and convert Travels json file to Kotlin/Java object.
 * Room : Save Favori in local database.